Part 2—ACQUIRE Geographic Resources

 Step 1 – Download and Install My World GIS

-Note: A 45-day free trial of My World is available through PASCO scientific.
-The instructions for downloading will be updated soon.
+Note: (August 2015) A 45-day free trial of My World is available through PASCO scientific.

-- A My World GIS™ version 4.x Trial Version Installer loads.
-Click on the "Start Installer for..." button.
-This will start the My World GIS installation on your computer.
+- A My World GIS™ version 5.0 Trial Version Installer will download to your computer.

-- Follow the on-screen instructions to install My World GIS on your computer.
+- Double click the installer app and follow the onscreen instructions to install My World GIS on your computer.

 Note: You may want to return to the My World GIS website later and explore its resources.